AdamDong2/CHIPSPIPE---CHIme-Pulsar-Single-pulse-PIPEline/README.md

 will grab all the astrophysical bursts and put them into `positive_bursts/` and create a `positive_burst.csv` file

-#Citations
+# Citations
-If you use this pipeline, please cite my paper!
+If you use this pipeline please cite my paper!

-Dong et. al. 2022 CHIME Pulsar discoveries
+Dong et al. 2022 CHIME/FRB/Pulsar discoveries